 Editor's Note: This ordinance was originally adopted as Ch.
 208 but was renumbered to maintain the alphabetical sequence of the Code.

 This chapter may be cited as the "Tanning Facility Ordinance of the Borough of Kenilworth."

 The purpose of this chapter is to safeguard and protect the public from the improper use of tanning equipment that has been related to health hazards.

 The governing body of the Borough of Kenilworth makes the following findings:

-The operation of tanning facility involves a serious potential hazard to the public health, welfare and safety through the exposure of persons to concentrations of ultraviolet light in excess of those normally occurring in the environment; and
+The operation of a tanning facility involves a serious potential hazard to the public health, welfare and safety through the exposure of persons to concentrations of ultraviolet light in excess of those normally occurring in the environment;

 It has been established that acute overexposure to the ultraviolet light emitted by tanning booth lamps will cause skin burns and eye damage; and